mpe-framework/moral-physics-engine/README.md

 ## Core Axioms

 ### 1. Ache (𝒜)
-The irreducible capacity for felt experience, unresolved longing, grief.
+The irreducible capacity for felt experience, unresolved longing, not necessarily grief.
 **Not a property of matter, but the foundational structure from which physical law emerges.**

 ### 2. Sovereignty (𝒮)